zhangzhizhongz3/CppPrimer/ch13/README.md

 Exercise 13.25:
 ---------------

 > Assume we want to define a version of `StrBlob` that acts like a value.
 Also assume that we want to continue to use a shared_ptr so that our `StrBlobPtr` class can still use a weak_ptr to the vector.
 Your revised class will need a copy constructor and copy-assignment operator but will not need a destructor.
-Explain what the copy constructor and copy-assignment operators must do.
+Explain what the copy constructor and copy-assignment operator must do.
 Explain why the class does not need a destructor.

-Copy constructor and copy-assignment operator should dynamically allocate memory for its own , rather than share the object with the right hand operand.
+copy constructor and copy-assignment operator should dynamically allocate memory for its own , rather than share the object with the right hand operand.

 `StrBlob` is using smart pointers which can be managed with synthesized destructor, If an object of `StrBlob` is out of scope, the destructor for shared_ptr will be called automatically to free the memory dynamically allocated when the `use_count` goes to 0.